-The Croton Plant, or Codiaeum variegatum, is a vibrantly colored, eye-catching plant that looks like it would be at home on an alien planet!
-But it's actually originally from Southeast Asia (specifically India, Sri Lanka and Malaysia) and parts of Australia, where it enjoys the heat and sunshine.
+The Croton Plant, or Codiaeum variegatum, is a vibrantly colored, eye-catching plant that almost looks like it's native to an alien planet!
+But it's actually originally from Southeast Asia (specifically India, Sri Lanka and Malaysia) and parts of Australia, where it enjoys the warm temperature and sunshine.

 Crotons get their name from the Greek 'krótos', meaning 'tick', due to the tick-shaped seeds that some varieties show.

 Crotons are easily recognizable due to their beautiful leaves, but they're also well-known for being a bit fussy at times.
 They can take a little bit of adjustment time to settle into a new environment, but once they become accustomed to their surroundings they can do quite well in an indoor environment.

 Place it in a spot with plenty of bright light but, if possible, shelter it a bit from intense sun during the hottest summer days.